Eurofins-Hackathon/Copilot-Bootcamp/Labs/Lab 3.2 - Onboard WiFi/README.md

     cd WrightBrothersFrontend/
     ```

-- Run the frontend and backend with the following command
+- Run the frontend and backend with the following command.
+This command will start the frontend and backend at the same time.

     ```bash
     npm run frontend-and-backend